odea-project/qAlgorithms/report/report.md

 <b> readcsv: </b>
-Both functions parse data points from a text file and construct a vector containing individual scans.
+This function parses data points from a text file (.csv) and constructs a vector containing individual scans.
 Within each scan, data points are ordered by m/z in increasing order.
 These functions primarily exist for testing since the qBinning module is designed to accept centroided data from the previous step in the qAlgorithms pipeline.